liferay/liferay-docs/develop/tutorials/articles/100-tooling/02-liferay-ide/07-using-front-end-development-code-assist-features-in-ide.markdown

 ![Figure 7: jQuery code assist also displays type information for parameters.](../../../images/jquery-js-2.png)

 Excellent!
-You now know how to use IDE's front-end development code assist features to improve your workflow.
+You now know how to use @ide@'s front-end development code assist features to improve your workflow.

 ## Related Topics [](id=related-topics)